khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

 ### Color

-For consistency, choose colors from the Brand and Neutral Theme color palettes.
+For consistency, choose colors from the following palette.

 | Orange | Purple | Neutral |
 | -------- | -------- | -------- |